arturh85/AnkiTaiso/README.md

 - [x] Basic visual feedback on hits/mistakes

 Milestone 2:
-- [ ] Build/Update Wordlists from Anki Decks
+- [x] Build/Update Wordlists from Anki Decks
-  - [ ] Import Audio from Anki or generate with TTS as fallback
+  - [x] Import Audio from Anki or generate with TTS as fallback
-- [ ] Audio Playback on Success
+- [x] Audio Playback on Success
-  - [ ] alternative Game Mode for Listening Comprehension where Audio is played first
-- [ ] Input Test Mode for Checking Keyboard Layouts
+  [ ] Input Test Mode for Checking Keyboard Layouts
 - [ ] Music & Sound effects
 - [ ] Visual effects for typing like shooting the zombie enemies